zubenelakrab/Hackintosh_ASUS_GL702VSK/README.md

 1. Mount your USB Stick EFI Volumen
 2. Replace all kexts in your EFI volumen with EFI.zip kexts (*/EFI/CLOVER/kexts/Other/*)
 3. Delete any other folder in /EFI/CLOVER/kexts (keep only Other)
-4. Restart & Boot with the USB Stick
+4. Restart & Boot with your USB Stick

 # Installing